Volcanic smog is also called vog. It forms when a volcano erupts and releases gases into the atmosphere.

 - Practice breathing exercises indoors to keep your lungs as healthy as possible.
 With your lips almost closed, breathe in through your nose and out through your mouth.
 This is called pursed-lip breathing.
 Or, breathe deeply through your nose into your belly without moving your chest.
 This is called diaphragmatic breathing.

-- If possible, leave the area affected by volcanic smog.
+- If possible, do not travel to or leave the area where the volcanic smog is.

 If you have asthma or COPD and your symptoms suddenly get worse, try using your rescue inhaler.
 If your symptoms don't improve: